 낮말은 새가 듣고 밤말은 쥐가 듣는다 (deudgo bammal-eun jwiga deudneunda)

 The literal meaning of this Korean proverb is ‘Birds hear the words spoken in the day, and the mice those at night.’
 This is commonly used to warn someone to be careful what he or she says.
 Because he or she will never know who may be listening.
-The western equivalent of this proverb is ‘walls have ears.’
+The Western equivalent of this proverb is ‘walls have ears.’

-김치국부터 마시지 말라 – (Kimchigugbuteo masiji malla)
+김치국부터 마시지 말라 (Kimchigugbuteo masiji malla)

 The Korean language’s literal translation is ‘Don’t drink the kimchi soup first.’
 We all know that in South Korea, kimchi soup is usually eaten after the main course to aid digestion, so the person should finish the main meal before eating it.
 This proverb means that you should not expect too early but wait until what you expect happens before taking it into action.
-Its brave literal translation in English idiomatic expressions is ‘don’t count your chickens before they hatch!’
+Its brave literal translation in English idiomatic expressions is ‘Don’t count your chickens before they hatch!’

 가재는 게 편이라 (gajaeneun ge pyeonila)

 The Korean literal meaning of this is ‘The crayfish sides with the crab.’
 I want to share a trivia, do you know that crayfish and crab have many similar traits?
-This defines that they would side with each other.
+This means that they would side with each other.
 This is a company literal translation that means individuals with similar traits or characteristics usually stick together.

 과부 설움은 홀아비가 안다 (gwabu seolumeun holabiga anda)